EPIC-guide/epic-guide.github.io/first/index.md

 category: first
 ---

+## New PhD student at EPFL
+You just arrived in Lausanne and you don’t know how to deal with the various administrative and practical tasks that you have to do?

+* [The Doctoral School at EPFL](http://phd.epfl.ch/new-students): The EPFL Doctoral School is there to help you with your thesis.
+The Doctoral school also organizes welcome events for new PhD students.
+Their very complete website provides plenty of practical informations that are relevant when starting your PhD.
+* [The Student Affairs](https://sae.epfl.ch/welcome): The EPFL student affairs website gathers plenty of information for incoming PhD students.
+It regroups informations about for instance (but not limited to) cost of living, opening a bank account in Switzerland, or Health issues.

 ## 3 words: What's next?
 Welcome to this exciting adventure!
 You got accepted to the program, filled all of the forms, and looked for an apartment.
 So what’s next?